yoseftawil/yoseftawil.github-io/_posts/2020-08-21-Bounty-Hacker-Writeup.markdown

 ```
 We found two txt files, lets get them and see whats there.
 locks.txt appears to be a wordlist, so well keep that for when we find a username.
 Turns out, the task.txt file gives us a username `lin`, so lets try to bruteforce SSH with what we have.
-Well use hydra for this one.
+We will use hydra for this one.
 `hydra -l lin -P locks.txt ssh://10.10.144.76 -t 4`
 The -t 4 flag only runs 4 tasks at once, since many SSH configurations wont allow more.
 After a little bit we get the login: